 Assignments and quizzes are listed in the syllabus.
-You should keep this document as well as your returned assignments, quizzes and examinations because it is your responsibility to know these written policies and your performance to date.
-The grade sheet will always be open and by my lecture notes; you may freely consult your grades to date at any time.
+Keep this document as well as your returned assignments, quizzes and examinations because it is your responsibility to know these written policies and your performance to date.
+The grade sheet will always be open on the seminar table; you may freely consult your grades to date at any time.

 Projects may be edited on the Avid systems at Columbia and presented on that system.
-However, if you find it more convenient to edit in your own studio, you may digitize the rushes and present your edits on VHS or DVD.
+However, if you find it more convenient to edit in your own studio, you may digitize the rushes and present your edits in class via Quicktime.
+I offer this option for your convenience.
+Do not worry about image degradation--I am only looking for the quality of your editing decisions, not the quality of the image.

-LAST PROJECT: I fully and enthusiastically support the editing of your own documentary project as a creative substitute for one of the major class projects as we proceed further into the semester.
+I enthusiastically support the editing of your own documentary project as a creative substitute for one of the major class projects as we proceed further into the semester.
 If you have such a project, please contact me to discuss its scope and its present state.
-Please note that the major shooting for your project must already be completed before you begin to edit, and a DVD, Quicktime or VHS dub of the rushes or selects must be submitted to me for approval prior to my signing off on any editing project.
+Please note that the major shooting for your project must already be completed, and a DVD or Quicktime dub of the rushes or selects must be submitted to me for approval prior to my signing off on any editing project.